School staff listing

-Graeme Docherty is Senior Adminstrauve Officer in the School of Politics & International Relations dealng with many aspects of research support within the School.
-He formerly worked for the UK Centre for Alcohol & Tobacco Studies at the University of Nottingham where he assisted and facilitated research within the UKCTAS.
-Prior to 2008, he worked for NHS Research and Development at Nottingham University Hospitals NHS Trust.
+Graeme Docherty is Senior Adminstrative Officer in the School of Politics & International Relations dealing with many aspects of research support within the School.
+He formerly worked for the UK Centre for Alcohol & Tobacco Studies (UKCTAS) at the University of Nottingham where he assisted and facilitated research within the UKCTAS.
+Prior to 2008, he worked in NHS Research and Development at Nottingham University Hospitals NHS Trust.
 He holds MA and MSc degrees from the University of Glasgow.

 Grant application suppport, Research governance, Ethics and other regulatory requirements for research, obtaining required permissions for research (especially that conducted in the NHS), costing grant applications, using the University's RIS (Worktribe) system.

 Graeme has assisted in the initiation/set up of many projects, in particular dealing with Ethics and NHS permissions for research.
 He has had substantial involvement in the following projects,… read more

 Member of Nottingham Speaker's club (organisation whose aim is to improve public speaking skills).